gma/tconsole/README.md

 In your shell of choice, cd into your Rails project's directory and then run `bundle exec tconsole` to fire up the console.
 You should see something like this:

 	bundle exec tconsole

 	Loading your Rails environment...
 	Environment loaded in 7.160264s.

 	>

 Now that you're in the console, let's test out the all command!
 Running all from the console runs all of your unit, functional, and integration tests:

 	> all
 	Running tests...

 	Run options:

 	# Running tests:

 	....................................................................................

 	Finished tests in 6.054574s, 6.4999 tests/s, 10.5822 assertions/s.

 	39 tests, 45 assertions, 0 failures, 0 errors, 0 skips

 	Test time (including load): 82.806741s

 	>

 If you want to focus in on a particular subset of your tests, like units, functionals, or integration, just enter that keyword:

 	> units

 	> functionals

 	> integration

-If you'd like to just run the tests that are related to recent changes you've made:

-	> recent

-Or if you'd like to run the tests for changes you've made since your last commit:

-	> uncommitted

-You can also focus in on just the tests in a given filename by entering a test file name into tconsole:
+You can also specify to run all tests in a specific class:

-	> test/unit/user_test.rb
+	> UserTest

-You can go one bit deeper and just run a particular test in that file with an extra argument:
+You can go one bit deeper and just run a particular test in that file as
+well:

-	> test/unit/user_test.rb test_that_user_is_healthy
+	> UserTest#test_that_user_is_healthy

-That command will load up the user_test.rb file and then only run the test named test_that_user_is_healthy.
-You can add a specific test name argument to any tconsole command that runs tests.
+You can list more than just one class or class and method to run, and tconsole will run them all.

 There are a few special ! commands that use data from past test runs.
-The `!failed` command will rerun all of your files that included failing tests in the last test run:
+The `!failed` command will rerun the set of tests that failed during the last run:

 	> !failed

 There's also a `!timings` command that will show you a listing of your last test run's test times, sorted to help you improve slow tests: